When you buy a home, you’re not just paying for that nice new flat or apartment.

-And, if you happen to satisfy certain conditions, such as, oh, being a foreigner or owning another property, you get slapped with Additional Buyer’s Stamp Duty (ABSD), which was introduced as part of the cooling measures to stop overzealous buyers from overheating the property market.
+But under certain conditions, such as being a foreigner or owning another property, you get slapped with ABSD too.
+This stamp duty is paid on top of BSD and was introduced as part of the cooling measures to stop overzealous buyers from overheating the property market.

 What is stamp duty in Singapore?